legislation/data-documentation/api/xml-intro.md

 # An introduction to XML

 The underlying format of most structured data on legislation.gov.uk is [XML](https://www.w3.org/XML/).
-We use XML because it is a good format for electronic publishing.
+We use XML because it is a good format for electronic publishing and for marking up text with metadata.
 XML allows a text document to contain arbitrary semantic markup and metadata, and there are many applications that support XML workflows for editing, validation against schemas and transformation into other formats (such as HTML and PDF).

 ## Structure of an XML document